-Bukkehave Inc. Email: usa@bukkehave.com www.bukkehave.com Main Office - Florida 1850 Eller Dr. Suite 402 Fort Lauderdale, FL 33316 Tel: + 1 800 815-3370 Tel: + 1 954 525-9788 Fax: + 1 954 525-9785

-Sales Office - Washington area 1800 Diagonal Road, Suite 600 Alexandria, VA 22314 Tel.: + 1 703 933-2030 Fax: + 1 703 933-2031
+Bukkehave Inc. Email: usa@bukkehave.com www.bukkehave.com Main Office - Florida 1850 Eller Dr. Suite 402 Fort Lauderdale, FL 33316 Tel: + 1 800 815-3370 Tel: + 1 954 525-9788 Fax: + 1 954 525-9785 Sales Office - Washington area 1800 Diagonal Road, Suite 600 Alexandria, VA 22314 Tel.: + 1 703 933-2030 Fax: + 1 703 933-2031 FOCUS ON FSI/FS TRAINING FSI: COMMENTS FROM THE FIELD Members share kudos and CRITIQUES OF FSI TRAINING.

-Start out right

-If you are to be stationed in a developing country, start out by finding the right transportation solution.

-Since 1925, Bukkehave has specialized in providing vehicles and services for customers in developing countries.
-We have extensive product knowledge and understanding of specific local areas, and based on your specific needs we can advise you in making the right choice of vehicle.

-We offer a wide range of products - from passenger cars, project vehicles and pickups to motorcycles, With all vehicles it is possible to order the recommended I and 2-year spare parts kits and additional accessories, which can be shipped along with the vehicles.

-FSI: COMMENTS FROM THE FIELD

-MEMBERS SHARE KUDOS AND CRITIQUES OF FSI TRAINING.

-By SUSAN MAITRA

-AFSANET to members requesting their views.
+By Susan Maitra s part of our research into the state of FS training today, the Journal sent out an AFSANET to members requesting their views.
 We received a much greater response than anticipated, but many observations were for background only.
-The following is a sampling of statements authorized for publication.

-- Susan Maitra, Senior Editor

-A Very Satisfied Customer

-I have been in FSI three different times: from December 1984 to August 1985 for Spanish and Area Studies (about 36 weeks total); from February 1991 to August 1991 for French and Area Studies (about 28 weeks total); and, from July 2001 to September 2001 for Spanish and Area Studies (about 12 weeks in total).
+The following is a sampling of statements authorized for publication. - Susan Maitra, Senior Editor A Very Satisfied Customer I have been in FSI three different times: from December 1984 to August 1985 for Spanish and Area Studies (about 36 weeks total); from February 1991 to August 1991 for French and Area Studies (about 28 weeks total); and, from July 2001 to September 2001 for Spanish and Area Studies (about 12 weeks in total).
 I found the FSI instructors to be very good on all three occasions.
 In particular, they designed a special Spanish refresher program for me on the third occasion I was there.
 My courses focused a lot on development and food aid terms I would need to know as a food for peace officer in Bolivia.
 I was a very satisfied customer and felt FSI had well prepared me for the posting.

-Walter Shepherd USAID/Bolivia

-Training vs. Children

-I have been in training two times since joining the Foreign Service in January 2002 - first from January to October 2002, when I took A-100, Spanish, ConGen, EEO training and the Security Overseas Seminar.
-The second time was for only four days, in September 2004, to take the advanced consular name-checking course.
+Walter Shepherd USAID/Bolivia Training vs. Children I have been in training two times since joining the Foreign Service in January 2002 - first from January to October 2002, when I took A-100, Spanish, ConGen, EEO training and the Security Overseas Seminar.
+The second time was for only four days, in September 2004, to take the advanced consular namechecking course.
 I found the 2004 experience to be extremely stressful because I had an eight-month-old baby and, although I contacted the child-care center at FSI in May 2004, they were already booked through March 2005.
 (Diplotots at Main State was also full.)
 I then had to scramble to find someone to care for my infant.
 It is very difficult to find short-term child care in the D.C. area, something the State Department does not readily address.
-(I have friends who have had similar problems.)
-And, as I was a breastfeeding mother, I could not leave my son with a family member in another city.
+(I have friends who have had similar If the State Department requests that employees take short-term training, problems.)
+And, as I was a breast-feeding mother, I could not leave my son with a family member in another city.
 I was very disappointed that the FSI child-care center could not (more like would not) accommodate my son for four days.
-As it happened, the mother-in-law of one of my A-100 classmates very kindly agreed to look after Ilan, thank goodness!
+As it happened, the mother-in-law of one of my A-100 classmates very kindly agreed to look after Ilan, thank goodness! they should be able to ed, the mother-in-law A-100 classmates very d to look after Ilan, ss! they should be able to accommodate child-care meds - without exception.